az0977776/eau2/report/doc.md

 This layer provides abstractions like the distributed dataframe and arrays.

 ### Distributed DataFrame and Column
-A DataFrame represents multiple columns of data that each hold a specific type (`String`, `float`, `int`, `bool`).
+A DataFrame represents multiple columns of data that each hold a specific type (`String`, `double`, `int`, `bool`).
 A column holds chunks that each hold actual values.
 A dataframe object does not actually hold the values directly; there are two layers of indirection needed when accessing a value inside a dataframe.

 A dataframe holds keys to its columns and a column holds keys to its chunks.
 When accessing a value inside a dataframe, there will be two key-value store lookups.
 The first lookup is getting the column from the key-value store using the column key and the second lookup is getting the chunk from the key-value store using the chunk key.
 Then there is a final access to get the value in the chunk.